 If you have any other questions not covered here, please email us firstname.lastname@example.org

 Every year a gift of £1,000 is awarded to the top three York Award candidates in their undergraduate final year of study.
-Applications will be considered during the assessment process and if we require further information we will get in touch.

-While participation in the York Leaders programme is not a requirement; if you’d like to be considered for this award we would strongly encourage you to take part.
 Students on the York Leaders programme will have the opportunity to demonstrate and gain certified recognition for their leadership qualities.

 The gift has been donated by Sir Malcolm (University of York Chancellor) and Lady Grant.

 "The York Award is a great way to look back at everything you've done since starting university.
 It's so easy to rush on by and not take the time to stop and reflect.
 The York Award helps you do that.
 It has also helped me stand out in applications and interviews when applying for internships and I look forward to talking more about it when I apply for graduate roles this year!"

 - Chantelle, Social Policy and Social Work, York Award applicant 2018

 "Receiving the York Award felt amazing because I finally had some official recognition from the University for all my extracurricular activities.
 For simply reflecting on how you've developed over the course of your time at York, you get something to put on your CV - what's not to like?"